I'm Him

 I'm Him (His Imperial Majesty) is the second studio album by American rapper Kevin Gates.
 It was released on September 27, 2019, via Atlantic Records and Bread Winners' Association.

 Background

 On January 10, 2018, Gates was released from prison.
-His return to social media saw him posting a picture with the phrase "I'm Him", many fans speculating it to be the title of his second album.
+His return to social media saw him posting a picture with the phrase "I'm Him", many fans speculating it to be the title of his upcoming second album.
 On June 28, 2019, Gates announced the album along with the release of the album's lead single "Push It", with "I'm Him" as the official album title.
 On September 17, Gates announced the release date on social media.
 I'm Him served as his second studio album, following his debut album in early 2016.
 The album follows four months after May 2019's Only the Generals Gon Understand EP.

 Singles

 The lead single "Push It" was released on June 28, 2019.
-The music video was released the same day.
+Its music video was released the same day.

 The second single, "Facts", was released on July 25, 2019.
-The music video was released on the same day.
+The music video was released alongside the song.